christroutner/gatsby-login/README.md

 - Click on the _Profile_ link in the nav bar.
 You will be redirected back to the home page, and can not access the private _Profile_ page unless logged in.
 - Add a username and password then click the _Create_ button to create a new user.
-- You will be logged in and take to the _Profile_ page.
+- You will be logged in and taken to the _Profile_ page.
 - Log Out.
 You will be redirected to the Homepage with the login screen.
 - Log In.
 You will be redirected to the _Profile_ page.